Y0Coss/docs-fork/pages/web_cloud/web_hosting/multisites_geolocation/guide.en-gb.md

 ---
-title: "Geolocating your website in a specific country"
+title: "How do I geolocate a website in a specific country?"
-excerpt: "Find out how to geolocate your website using our geolocated IP addresses"
+excerpt: "Find out how to locate your website using the geolocated IP addresses available on OVHcloud shared hosting plans"
-updated: 2022-12-22
+updated: 2025-02-11
 ---